rhcpfan/gslocalization/README.md

-# iOS and Android Localization using Google Sheets
+# iOS and Android localization using Google Sheets

 ## Basic idea